CFNC provides high-quality, free preschool and related services to at-risk children and their families.

 Who we serve:

-CFNC serves an extremely diverse population, with nearly 30 different languages spoken and ethnicities ranging from Nepalese and Eritrean to Mongolian and Honduran and Pakistani.
-81% of students are Hispanic, 15% are African American, 2% are Asian and 2% are White.
-100% of the children that attend our programs are eligible for USDA sponsored free/reduced-price lunch, 80% have Limited English Proficiency, and the average educational level of the parents is 9th grade.
+CFNC serves an extremely diverse population, represented by 20 countries and 12 different languages spoken with ethnicities ranging from Nepalese and Eritrean to Mongolian and Honduran and Pakistani.
+76% of students are Hispanic, 21% are African American, 3% are Asian/Pacific Islander.
+100% of the children that attend our programs are eligible for USDA sponsored free/reduced-price lunch, 80% have Limited English Proficiency, and the average educational level of the parents is 8th grade.

 CFNC provides the following services, free of charge: